The Last Man on Earth (TV series): Plot

-In season three, following a threatening encounter with paranoid and violent survivor Pat Brown, the original group moves to a self-sustaining office building in San Jose, California, where Melissa struggles with mental instability and Carol discovers a young boy living in the woods, whom they name Jasper.
-As time passes, Erica gives birth to a girl named Dawn, and the group decides to leave the United States for Mexico after seeing a nuclear facility meltdown close to the office.
+In season three, following a threatening encounter with paranoid and violent survivor Pat Brown, the original group moves to a self-sustaining office building in San Jose, California where Melissa struggles with mental instability and Carol discovers a young boy living in the woods, whom they name Jasper.
+As time passes, Erica gives birth to a girl she names Dawn and the group decides to leave the United States for Mexico after seeing a nuclear facility meltdown close to the office.

 In season four, Pamela Brinton, a rich woman living in a bunker, discovers the group via a drone.
-The group ends up on a boat and first meet Pamela after she kills Pat.
+The group ends up on a boat and meet Pamela after she kills Pat.
 Pamela kidnaps Phil, stranding the rest of the group on an island.
-Here, they meet Glenn, who has been on the island since before the virus broke out.
-Pamela's guilt over abandoning the group becomes too much, and they sail back to the island.
-The survivors move to Zihuatanejo, Mexico, and while there, Carol gives birth to twin daughters and becomes pregnant again a few weeks later; Erica becomes pregnant again with Todd's first child; and Mike temporarily rejoins the group, having recovered from what was actually a weakened immune system, before leaving to search for a way to start his own family.
-During a hunt for the missing Jasper, Phil and Todd end up meeting Karl at a jail, who poses as a jailer, but is in fact a cannibal.
-Karl terrifies them until they decide to kill him, but are spared that task when Karl finds a Rubik's Cube that, once solved, explodes.
-Following a brief reunion with a recovered Mike, the original group then moves to Tapachula, only to be found and surrounded by dozens of underground survivors.
+The group meet Glenn, who has been on the island since before the virus broke out.
+Pamela's guilt over abandoning the group catches up with her, and she sails back to the island with Phil.
+The survivors move to Zihuatanejo, Mexico and there, Carol gives birth to twin daughters only to become pregnant again a few weeks later.
+Erica becomes pregnant again with Todd's first child.
+Mike temporarily rejoins the group (having recovered from what was actually a weakened immune system) before leaving to try and start his own family.
+During a hunt for the missing Jasper, Phil and Todd end up at a jail and meeting Karl, who poses as a jailer but is in fact a cannibal.
+Karl terrifies them to the point that they decide to kill him, but are spared from the task when Karl finds a Rubik's Cube that once solved, explodes.
+Following a brief reunion with a recovered Mike, the original group moves to Tapachula, where they are found and surrounded by dozens of underground survivors.

 Intended plot continuation

-Although the series was cancelled in May 2018, four days after season 4 ended, an August 2018 interview with series creator Will Forte revealed that the plan for the subsequent season was to have both groups of survivors live together and gain one another's trust before the original group – as asymptomatic carriers of the virus – inadvertently infected and killed the survivors who had quarantined for years underground.
+After the series was cancelled in May 2018, four days after season 4 ended, an August 2018 interview with series creator Will Forte revealed that the plan for the subsequent season was to have both groups of survivors live together and gain one another's trust before the original group – as asymptomatic carriers of the virus – inadvertently infected and killed the survivors who had quarantined for years underground.